mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Time...
 Never been fond of it.
 I find that I get more done when I don't have time to complain about how little time I have."

-  "Sometimes I wonder how you became a senator with such blind convictions."
+  "Sometimes I wonder how you became a fidelant with such blind convictions."

   "I build my trust around those who see what I can't."